linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/I - Foundations (Chapters 1-3).md

 # Introduction to Valuation

 Every asset, financial as well as real, has a value.
 The key to successfully investing in and managing these assets lies in understanding not only what the value is, but the sources of the value.
 Every asset can be valued, but some assets are easier to value than others, and the details of valuation will vary from case to case.
-Thus, valuing of a real estate property will require different information and follow a different format than valuing a publicly traded stock.
+Thus, valuing a real estate property will require different information and follow a different format than valuing a publicly traded stock.
 What is surprising, however, is not the differences in techniques across assets, but the degree of similarity in the basic principles of valuation.
 There is uncertainty associated with valuation.
 Often that uncertainty comes from the asset being valued, though the valuation model may add to that uncertainty.

 This chapter lays out a philosophical basis for valuation, together with a discussion of how valuation is or can be used in a variety of frameworks, from portfolio management to corporate finance.